afoteris/pif/PIF_en.md

 **PIF** (Russian: **ПИФ** [pif]) — **П**орядок **И**менования **Ф**отографий.

+## Terms

+**Order** (with a capital) — this document or the rules set forth in it, or both, depending on the context.

+## About this Order

+The original copy of the Order is set forth in Russian.

+This copy of the Order is set forth in English.

+When specifying the interpretation of the Order, the copy of the Order in Russian is priority.

+The Order is originally intended for naming of digital photos, but it approves its use in other appropriate cases.

 ## Copyright

+© A. P. Korzhyts, 2020
+© E. V. Abrazhevich, translating into English, 2020

 This Order is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
 To view a copy of this license, visit [http://creativecommons.org/licenses/by-sa/4.0/](http://creativecommons.org/licenses/by-sa/4.0/ "Creative Commons Attribution-ShareAlike 4.0 International").